I’ve always wanted to try a simple clay activity with my preschoolers!

 - Explore texture

-The most significant difference is that after 2-3 days the clay hardens to become a keepsake.
+No, clay and playdough are not the same.
+The most significant difference is that after 2-3 days, the clay hardens to become a keepsake.

-Once my preschoolers finished molding the clay, we placed it on a paper bag to air dry.
+Once my preschoolers finished molding the clay, we placed it in a paper bag to air dry.
+After a few days, the clay was hard, and we could paint what we had created!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.